 - Greeting the sun at Haleakala National Park at sunrise is a must-do for first-time visitors to Maui, and it’s an experience I’m lucky I’ve been able to see twice in my lifetime.
 While the drive to the top of the volcano in the wee dark hours along steep, winding roads can be a bit harrowing, the reward – seeing the first rays of the sun peek over the top of Maui’s highest peak – is truly worth it.
 Once the sun is up and warming your chilled bones, you can take in the volcanic landscape and unique terrain of Maui’s backcountry as seen from Haleakala’s slopes.
 There are unique flora and fauna to be seen here, too, including adorable little brown weasels and, if you’re lucky, the endangered state bird of Hawaii, the nene goose.

 - The most visited of all the national parks, Great Smoky Mountains National Park, is actually the site of our next family getaway and the place that sparked the idea for this blog post.
 E and I spent time there years ago for a romantic weekend, and we’ll be taking the girls to the Smokies later this month.
 I’m looking forward to spending time in nature – including in the hot tub on our cabin’s deck overlooking the woods!
 Who knows, maybe we’ll even get a black bear sighting on one of our hikes if they’re not all hibernating away the winter.
 At the very least, we’ll soak up some great nature views and much-needed “unplugged” time as a family.
-I’m sure I’ll be posting about our Gatlinburg getaway before too long.
+You can read about our Gatlinburg getaway here.